-DCHA continued the work it began in 2013 to re-engineer the agency's waiting list.
-In FY2016, DCHA began the process of operationalizing the conversion from a centrally managed community-wide public housing waiting list to centrally managed site-based waiting lists.
-Please note that the nominal increases in the size of the centrally managed public housing, Housing Choice Voucher and Moderate Rehabilitation waiting lists is due to approved re-instatements.
+- During FY2017, DCHA continued work to operationalize the conversion from a centrally managed community-wide public housing waiting list to centrally managed site-based waiting lists.
+The agency plans to go-live with public housing site-based waiting list in FY2018. - Please note that the nominal increases in the size of the centrally managed public housing, Housing Choice Voucher and Moderate Rehabilitation waiting lists is due to approved re-instatements.